srobo/ops-manual/annual-robotics-competition/common-responsibilities.md

 * Who was present
 * Proportion of vote

+This document is stored in the organisation shared drive.

 ## Reporting to Trustees
 The team committee is responsible for ensuring that the committee provides regular updates to the Trustees to keep them in-the-loop with the progress of delivering the competition programme.
 This is accomplished by arranging for online (Google Hangouts/Meet) calls at least once every month.